TTrapper/LazyVim/README.md

 See https://neovim.io/doc/user/provider.html#provider-clipboard for more information about clipboard providers.

 ### Font symbols don't render
-Need to install a font that supports special symbols (eg `UbuntuMono Nerd mono`) and configure the terminal emulator to use it.
+Install a font that supports special symbols (eg `UbuntuMono Nerd mono`) and configure the terminal emulator to use it.

 See https://www.nerdfonts.com/ for font download options

 ### Python provider
-`pip install pynvim'
+`pip install pynvim`